 Weeks in top 150: 1 week

 Queensrÿche (pronounced kweenz-rike) are an American heavy metal/hard rock band, formed in 1980.
 "Empire" was the title track and lead single from their fourth studio album Empire (number 127, November 1990).
-It was also the band's first release to chart in Australia.
+It was also the band's first single to chart in Australia.
+An earlier album, Rage for Order, spent one week on the Kent Music Report top 100 albums chart in August 1986, at number 94.

 Internationally, "Empire" peaked at number 61 in the UK in November 1990, and at number 22 on the questionable US Billboard Mainstream Rock Airplay chart in November 1990.